mimeojs/mimeojs.github.io/README.md

 Possibly.
 I'm thinking that injecting a different GraphQL client during SSR than post-hydration to get a division between static/dynamic content without having to do anything with your client code.

 Another thing would be serializing any access data during SSR into the HTML but in such a way that it would populate something like [`apollo-cache-inmemory`](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-cache-inmemory) so data access done after re-hydration is available without reloading.

+### What's up with the logo?

+Stole it [from here](http://redfinchjapanese.com/?action=kanji_dictionary&kanji=1888) Where I found out that 謄 (if I understand it correctly) means "Mimeograph" - perfect.